 Making an attempt to stay connected with your teen is worth the effort!
 Be sure to find time to go for a walk, go out for a burger or ice cream cone, and take the opportunity to connect as often as possible.
 Ask open ended questions such as “Anything new going on in school this week.”
 When you take time to truly listen to your teenager, they’ll be more likely to ask your advice when they have a problem.

-Twitter, Facebook, and, movingpastdivorce.com.
+You can find Terry on Twitter, Facebook, and, movingpastdivorce.com.
 Terry’s award winning book Daughters of Divorce: Overcome the Legacy of Your Parents’ Breakup and Enjoy a Happy, Long-Lasting Relationship is available on her website.
-Her new book The Remarriage Manual: How to Make Everything Work Better the Second Time Around was published by Sounds True on February 18, 2020.
+Her new book, The Remarriage Manual: How to Make Everything Work Better the Second Time Around, was published by Sounds True on February 18, 2020.
+Her books can also be ordered here.

 I’d love to hear from you and answer your questions about relationships, divorce, marriage, and remarriage.
 Please ask a question here.
 Thanks!
 Terry